This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 While the printer is running the front door and lid should be closed to maintain a stable temperature inside the chamber.
 This also makes it safer to use around children than an open chassis design.

-At the back of the 3D45, there’s a removable Carbon filter which filters all the air that is extracted from the printer making it safe for use in your home or school.
+At the back of the 3D45, there’s a removable Carbon filter that filters all the air that is extracted from the printer making it safe for use in your home or school.
 You can also hook up an external extractor hose to the vent.
 There’s even a model of a hose adaptor included with the printer so you can very quickly take advantage of one of the best benefits of owning a 3D printer and avoid a trip to the DIY store!

 The 3D45 is a large printer.
 It measures 15.9 x 20.2 x 16 and weighs about 40lbs so you will need to make a suitable space for it on your desk.

-The frame is entirely closed which allows the perfect micro-climate to be made for printing temperature sensitive materials like ABS.
+The frame is entirely closed which allows the perfect micro-climate to be made for printing temperature-sensitive materials like ABS.

 Access to the inside of the 3D45 is easy as there are two large see-through doors on the front and top of the printer, they are both almost the full width of the printer and open wide.